 Facebook has its own free scheduling option built right into the Facebook for business pages.

-For Pinterest, I use Tailwind.
-It's not free, but it makes my life immensely easier, and Pinterest does bring loads of traffic to my site, so, in my opinion, it's well-worth the cost.
+For Pinterest and Instagram, I use Tailwind.
+It's not free, but it makes my life immensely easier, and Pinterest does bring loads of traffic to my site, so, in my opinion, it easily pays for itself in the increased traffic.
+Tailwind automatically schedules and publishes my posts to Pinterest, so I can post several times throughout the day without the need to be at my computer.

-The scheduled posts allow me to keep the social interaction going even if I'm busy with some other aspect of my business.
+The scheduled posts on Facebook, Pinterest, and Instagram allow me to keep the social interaction going even if I'm busy with some other aspect of my business.
 They also allow me to post items at the best times when followers are most likely to see them.

 If you're going to use social media for your business, do it well or don't do it.